 - The trucking company that employs the driver: A driver’s employer may be vicariously liable in a crash.
 For example, responsibility may rest with an employer if they failed to properly vet the driver before hiring them or put unreasonable pressure on the driver to make speedy deliveries, resulting in FMCSA violations and unsafe driving.

 - The company responsible for shipping and loading the cargo: The company that loads the truck’s cargo is responsible for doing it safely.
 It needs to balance the load, follow safety requirements, and ensure the truck does not exceed federal and state weight limits.

 - The manufacturer of the 18-wheeler or its parts: Manufacturers may be responsible for your accident if brake failure, tire failure, or another problem with the truck or its parts caused your crash.

 Seeking Compensation Under Florida’s No-Fault Insurance Laws

 Florida is a no-fault insurance state.
 Drivers must carry $10,000 in personal injury protection (PIP) coverage and $10,000 in property damage liability, according to Florida Highway Safety and Motor Vehicles (FLHSMV).
-According to Florida Statutes §627.736, if you are injured in an accident, your own insurance pays for 80 percent of reasonable medical expenses, up to your insurance limits, regardless of who is at fault.
+According to Florida Statutes § 627.736, if you are injured in an accident, your own insurance pays for 80 percent of reasonable medical expenses and 60 percent of your lost wages, up to your insurance limits, regardless of who is at fault.
 You must seek initial treatment within 14 days of your accident.

 You may want to hire an attorney if your insurance company attempts to refute your claims, denies the necessity of your treatment, or offers you an insufficient settlement.
 If you have severe injuries that exceed your PIP coverage, you may be able to recover a settlement with the help of an attorney.
 If you sue the driver, the trucking company, or another liable entity, you may win awards to pay for: